Batik Solo step by step

 Solo as a Mataram kingdom has a long history of batik

-And batik solo is very unique because it has own characteristic that different from other styles or motifs from any region in Indonesia.
+batik solo is unique because it has its own characteristics that are different from other styles or motifs from any region in Indonesia.

 There are many famous batik motifs or designs from Solo such as batik Parangkusumo, Sidomukti, and many more